corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/amqp-serialization-enum-evolution.md

 run the risk of being unable to be deserialized in the future or older versions of the app still alive within a compatibility zone may fail to deserialize a message.

-To facilitate backward and forward support for alterations to enumerated types Corda’s serialization framework supports the evolution of such types through a well-defined framework that allows different versions to interoperate with serialised versions of an enumeration of differing versions.
+To facilitate backward and forward support for alterations to enumerated types, Corda’s serialization framework supports the evolution of such types through a well-defined framework that allows different versions to interoperate with serialised versions of an enumeration of differing versions.